zofe/auth-module/README.md

 # Component roles & permissions

+## Authorize trait

 This module include a trait `Zofe\Auth\Traits\Authorize` to check roles or permissions before build/render/execute component actions.

-you can just include the trait:
+you can just include the trait, then add authorize check at booted time in your components:

 ```php